 - Cannabis strains differ in their ability to handle nutrients.
 If you’ve ever grown multiple strains in the same garden using the same feed program, you notice some strains do well but others suffer.
 You sometimes have to create specialized feed programs for specific strains.

-- Even though most nutrients manufacturers claim their products work equally well in soil, soilless mix, coco, rockwool, water culture, aeroponics and other grow systems, those systems aren’t totally equivalent when it comes to root zone nutrients absorption–a nutrients dosage, brand, or pH that works well in coco might not work well in rockwool, for example.
+- Even though most nutrients manufacturers claim their products work equally well in soil, soilless mix, coco, rockwool, water culture, aeroponics and other grow systems, those systems aren’t wholly equivalent when it comes to root zone nutrients absorption–a nutrients dosage, brand, or pH that works well in coco might not work well in soil, for example.